All Products

 Important

-To ensure product stability and a positive user experience, Alibaba Cloud will stop selling RDS SQL Server Serverless instances on November 3, 2025, and will stop providing related technical support on June 1, 2026.
-This support includes but is not limited to new feature iterations and fixes for technical issues.
-To ensure that your business is not affected, convert your RDS SQL Server Serverless instances to pay-as-you-go instances as soon as possible.
+Alibaba Cloud will stop selling RDS SQL Server Serverless instances on November 3, 2025, and will stop providing related technical support on June 1, 2026.
+Technical support includes new feature iterations and fixes for technical issues.
+Convert your RDS SQL Server Serverless instances to pay-as-you-go instances as soon as possible.

 How it works

 RDS SQL Server Serverless instances measure performance in RCUs.
-A Serverless instance automatically scales RCUs up or down based on the actual workload.
-This scaling occurs within the minimum and maximum RCU range that you set.
+The instance automatically scales RCUs up or down within the minimum and maximum range you set, based on three metrics:

-RCU scaling depends on the instance's CPU utilization, memory pressure, and average active sessions (AAS).
-When any of these metrics reaches the scale-out threshold, the RCU count automatically increases within minutes.
-When all three metrics are below the scale-in threshold, the RCU count automatically decreases within minutes.
+When any metric reaches the scale-out threshold, the RCU count increases within minutes.
+When all three metrics drop below the scale-in threshold, the RCU count decreases within minutes.

-• Changes to the RCU range of a Serverless instance take effect in about one minute.
+Changes to the RCU scaling range take effect in about one minute.
+The RCU count may change immediately depending on current usage.

-For example, a traffic spike occurs.
-The current maximum RCU value is 6 and is insufficient.
-You change the maximum value to 8.
-The system immediately increases the RCU count to 8 when the change takes effect.
+Example: A traffic spike occurs and the current maximum of 6 RCUs is insufficient.
+You raise it to 8.
+The RCU count increases to 8 as soon as the change takes effect.

 Billing

-Changing the RCU scaling range does not incur fees.
+Changing the RCU scaling range is free.
 RCU fees are calculated based on actual usage.

 2. On the Basic Information page, find the Configuration Information section and click Adjust Elastic Settings.

-3. In the dialog box that appears, set the Minimum and Maximum values for the Resource Scaling Range (RCU).
+3. In the dialog box, set the Minimum and Maximum values for Resource Scaling Range (RCU).

 4. Click OK.